GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/solutions.md

     )
 )

-notification_agent = Agent(
+resource_labeler_agent = Agent(
-    name="notification_agent",
+    name="resource_labeler_agent",
     model=settings.GEMINI_MODEL,
     instruction="""
-    You are responsible for notifying the user about the idle resources.
+    You are a Cloud Resource Labeler.
-    We're going to do that by adding the 'janitor-scheduled' label to the idle resources that don't have that label yet.
+    Add the 'janitor-scheduled' label with the value set to 7 days in the future to the idle instances.
+    Do not add the label if the instance already has a 'janitor-scheduled' label.
     """,
-    tools=[mcp_tool_set]
+    tools=[mcp_tool_set, tools.get_current_date, tools.add_days_to_date]
 )

 orchestrator_agent = SequentialAgent(
     name="orchestrator_agent",
     sub_agents=[
         resource_scanner_agent,
-        idle_checker_agent,
-        notification_agent
+        resource_monitor_agent,
+        resource_labeler_agent
     ]
 )
 ```